-Room Non-profit Profit Resident Non-resident

-Meeting Time & Attendance

-Number in Meeting Purpose of Meeting Date needed Hours needed

-I will clean the facilities and restore them to their original condition.
-This includes putting the chairs and tables back where I found them.
-I will vacate the room at the end of the rental period.
-If I or any member of the organization fails to comply with the rules set forth, I recognize the library's right to refuse the use of the facilities to the organization.

-Organization Name Reference #

-Mailing Address Phone Number

-Signature Date Email Address

-Room fee

-Security fee

-Set UP.
-Fees

-Equipment fees

-Total Due no later than one week prior to event.
-If not then roc om will be cancelled & deposit held.

-Deposit (separate check please, it is refundable) If you wipe down the tables & chairs, vac Must be paid to secure room rental.

-Organizations using a PO, no deposit will be requir appropriate fees will be added to the invoice to be p the cost for the room rental, which will be invoiced ed.
-If damage occurs or paid by the organization .
-Please make the PO out for the TOTAL above,

-20
+Room Non-p rofit Profit Resident Non-resident Meeting Time & Attendance Number in Meeting Purpose of I Meeting Date needed Hours needed I will clean the facilities and chairs and tables back where I or any member of the organ right to refuse the use of the I found them. ization fails to I will vo acate the i with the r room at the end d of the rental period.
+If Organization Name Reference # Mailing Address Signature L Phone Number Address Room fee Security fee Set UP.
+Fees Equipment fees Total Due no later than event.
+If not then roc nm will be cancelle d & deposit held.
+Deposit (separate check please, it is If you wipe down the table Organizations using a PO, no depos appropriate fees will be added to the the cost for the room rental, which es & chairs, vacuu sit will be required e invoice to be pa m & remo .
+If damag id by the o ve trash. le occurs or organization. the terms of the c ontract are not met the